Citizen’s Advice Bureau has useful information for families of disabled children on its on-line Advice Guide

 - needs more looking after than a child of the same age

-The DLA rate is between £21 and £134.40 a week and depends on the level of help the child needs.
+The DLA rate is between £22 and £141 a week and depends on the level of help the child needs.
 The child may need an assessment to work out what help they need.
 The form for claiming DLA is quite complex and has to be filled out in full.
+If you need help with it, contact 4us2’s Family Support Officers, who may be able to support you through the prcoess.

 Housing Benefit: You could get Housing Benefit to help you pay your rent if you’re on a low income.
 Housing Benefit can pay for part or all of your rent.
 How much you get depends on your income and circumstances.
 You can apply for Housing Benefit whether you’re unemployed or working.
 You must apply to your local district or Borough council for Housing Benefit.